Structured 3D Features for Reconstructing Controllable Avatars

 [{ [1][]{#1}

 \\ { {We introduce \textit{Structured 3D Features} (S3F), a new feature representation for monocular 3D Human Reconstruction.
 Using S3Fs, we train a new implicit reconstruction model for creating rigged and relightable avatars -- without the need for post-processing.
-S3Fs store features in a dense 3D point cloud around a human body model, allowing for various applications: our model can produce 3D reconstructions in novel poses, under new illumination, under novel views, or with altered clothing for virtual try-on. }} }] \blfootnote{$\dagger$ Work performed during internship with Google Research.}
+S3Fs store features in a dense 3D point cloud around a human body model, allowing for various applications: our model can produce 3D reconstructions in novel poses, under new illumination, under novel views, or with altered clothing for virtual try-on. }} }]